drea-wichman/cybersecurity-journey/case-studies/nhs-wannacry-ransomware-2017.md

 **Underfunding and Underplanning is a Security Risk.**
 The NHS's refusal to modernize its IT infrastructure was consistently linked to budget constraints.
 An incident response plan that has never been tested is not a plan.
 Cybersecurity investment is inherent to patient safety and should be treated as any other emergency.
 WannaCry has made that impossible to ignore.

+**Cybersecurity is a duty of care, not a discretionary expense.**
-**Organizations holding personal data or providing critical services have a legal and ethical obligation to the people depending on them.
+Organizations holding personal data or providing critical services have a legal and ethical obligation to the people depending on them.
 The UK's Data Protection Act, GDPR, and NIS Regulations all rest on this principle that security is not a nice-to-have, it is the standard of care expected of any organization entrusted with sensitive information.
-WannaCry exposed a failure of that duty and future incidents should be measured against the same standard.**
+WannaCry exposed a failure of that duty and future incidents should be measured against the same standard.

 ---